If you have finalised on a property and if you would be going through the registration process soon, then please read on.

 - Prepared by an authorised attorney on behalf of the buyer

 - Subject on sale deed varies based on type of transaction such as lease, sale, rent, etc.,

 PAYMENT OF STAMP DUTY AND REGISTRATION CHARGES

-- After the stamp papers are ready, you can pay the stamp duty through the collector of stamps
+- After the stamp papers are ready, you can pay the stamp duty through the collector of stamps or online payment

 - Registration charges have to be paid before the registration of the property

 - Take an appointment with the sub-registrar for registration of sale deed

 - Go to sub-registrar office with two witnesses